jamesstrels/Portfolio/README.md

 ### Test cases and work in TestRail

-- [The training webshop](https://shop.demoqa.com) was used to create test cases
+- The training webshop Demoga was used to create test cases
   * Test case for checking the checkout process.
 Check [the Google Sheets document here](https://docs.google.com/spreadsheets/d/1yCsiLwIoGTeuP5u-WFMtiL53596Z6hx9SoJ2HV1PxHQ/edit?usp=sharing)

 ### Bug reports and work in Jira